pyxem/pyxem/README.rst

 **Basic Documentation is available** `here <https://pyxem.readthedocs.io/en/latest/>`__.

 If analysis using pyxem forms a part of published work please cite the DOI at the top of this page.

+## Functionality with supporting manuscripts

-In addition, we would appreciate an additional citation to the following paper if you use the orientation mapping capabilities:
+In addition to citing the package we would appreciate an additional citation to `methods papers' if you use the following capabilities:

+### Orientation Mapping

 ::